AdobeDocs/app-builder/getting_started/setup.md

 These prerequisites should be fulfilled on the developer's machine:

-- [NodeJS](https://nodejs.org/en/download/) (at least v10).
+- [NodeJS](https://nodejs.org/en/download/) (v10 to [v12 LTS](https://nodejs.org/en/blog/release/v12.13.0/), odd versions not recommended).
 It should also install npm together.
 We recommend using [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to manage NodeJS installation and versions on the developer's machine.
 - [Adobe I/O CLI](https://github.com/adobe/aio-cli)
     - `npm install -g @adobe/aio-cli`
     - If you already have Adobe I/O CLI on your local, please ensure you have the latest version of Adobe I/O CLI installed.
 (Current version: [![Version](https://img.shields.io/npm/v/@adobe/aio-cli.svg)](https://npmjs.org/package/@adobe/aio-cli))